louiz/biboumi/doc/biboumi.1.rst

       if one endpoint for that server is dead, but continue using the same JID.
 For example, a user could configure the server “freenode@biboumi.example.com”, set “chat.freenode.net” in its
-      “Address” field, and then they would be able to user “freenode” as the network name forever: if “chat.freenode.net” breaks for some reason, it can be changed to “irc.freenode.org” instead, and the user would not need to change all their bookmarks and settings.
+      “Address” field, and then they would be able to use “freenode” as the network name forever: if “chat.freenode.net” breaks for some reason, it can be changed to “irc.freenode.org” instead, and the user would not need to change all their bookmarks and settings.